Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 * Fingerprinting of the client application or TLS library by e.g. TLS version/Cipher suite combinations or other connection parameters.
-* Correlation of queries on multiple TCP session originating from the same IP address
+* Correlation of queries on multiple TCP session originating from the same IP address.
-* Correlating of queries on multiple TLS sessions originating from the same client, including via session resumption mechanisms
+* Correlating of queries on multiple TLS sessions originating from the same client, including via session resumption mechanisms.
 * Resolvers _might_ receive client identifiers e.g. MAC addresses in EDNS(0)
   options - some CPE devices are known to add them.
-* HTTP headers (e.g., User-Agent, Accept, Accept-Encoding)
+* HTTP headers (e.g., User-Agent, Accept, Accept-Encoding).

 Mitigations: